The index of leafwise G-transversally elliptic operators on foliations

+\end{defi} This definition extends the classical one from \cite{atiyah1974elliptic} where $T_G^*M\subset T^*M$ is defined similarly. } {We shall use our Riemannian metric to identify $TM$ with $T^*M$ and also $F^*$ with $F$.
+With these identifications, $T^*_GM$ can be identified with the subspace $T_GM$ of $T(M)$ which is the orthogonal of the $G$-orbits, and $F^*_G$ can also be identified with the subspace of $F$ {which is the leafwise orthogonal to the $G$-orbits, so} $F_G:= F \cap T_GM$. }

 Recall that any zero-th order longitudinal pseudodifferential operator $P_0$ gives rise to the self-adjoint operator that we have denoted {by $P$ and which is defined following the usual convention, see \cite{Kasparov:KKindex}.
 More precisely, in the even case, say when $P_0$ acts from the sections of the hermitian vector bundle $E^+$ to the sections of the hermitian vector bundle $E^-$, we consider the $\Z_2$-graded Hilbert module $\maE=\maE^+\oplus \maE^-$ associated with the $\Z_2$-grading $E=E^+\oplus E^-$, and the operator $P$ is odd for the grading and given by $P= $.
 In the ungraded case, $E^+=E^-=E$ and $P=P_0$ is assumed to be a selfadjoint operator, say the bounded extension of a leafwise (formally) selfadjoint operator $P_0 :C^\infty_c(\maG,r^*E)\rightarrow C^\infty_c(\maG,r^*E)$.
 We shall refer to this convention as convention (K).
 The notion of $G$-invariant $G$-transversally elliptic operator was introduced and studied in \cite{atiyah1974elliptic}.
-In our case of foliations, we need to assume that the principal symbol of such $G$-invariant longitudinal operator be invertible away from the ``zero section'' of $F_G$.
-So for $(x,\xi)\in F_G$ and $\xi$ large enough one requires that the principal symbol of our operator is invertible.
-When working with classical polyhomogeneous symbols, this is equivalent to the invertibility off $M$ in $F_G$.
-So the first guess is to say that a given zero-th order $G$-invariant longitudinal pseudodifferential operator $P_0$ acting from the sections of $E^+$ to the sections $E^-$ is a longitudinal $G$-transversally elliptic operator or a leafwise $G$-transversally elliptic operator, if the symbol of the associated self-adjoint operator $P=\left( \right)$ on $E=E^+\oplus E^-$ satisfies the following condition}
+In our case of foliations, we need to assume that the principal symbol of such $G$-invariant longitudinal operator be invertible away from the ``zero section'' of $F_G$. {So by homogeneity, this means that we assume that the restriction of the principal symbol of our operator to the subspace $S^*_G\maF$ of covectors in $F^*_G$ of length $1$, is pointwise invertible}. {Following classical normalizations (see \cite{ConnesSkandalis, Kasparov:KKindex}), we introduce the following simpler definition: \begin{defi} A zero-th order $G$-invariant longitudinal pseudodifferential operator $P_0$ acting from the sections of $E^+$ to the sections $E^-$ is a longitudinal $G$-transversally elliptic operator or a leafwise $G$-transversally elliptic operator, if the symbol of the associated self-adjoint operator $P=\left( \right)$ on $E=E^+\oplus E^-$ satisfies the following condition